-I prefer the “laissez-faire” approach, with coffee and gossip for us mamas, but I suppose a bit of organized fun wouldn’t be so bad.
+Personally, I prefer the “laissez-faire” approach, with coffee and gossip for us mamas, but I suppose a bit of organized fun isn’t so bad.

 “We like painting play dates.
 I just buy really cheap small photo frames from charity shops, then we do colourful hand and footprints.
 When they’re dry, we put them in frames.
 They make lovely keepsakes or family gifts, and the children love getting messy!”
 Leanne, Second Time Mummy

 “I like to get a cheap packet of chalks and let the kids graffiti outside!
 Proper old-fashioned fun!”
 Sophie, Super Amazing Mum

 “In the summer, it’s got to be water play.
 Get the paddling pool out, let the children fill it (whilst spraying everyone!)
 And then give them lots of different toys and things to play with (watering can, paint brush for water painting, colander, boats, etc).
 Endless fun!”
 Alex, Medicated Follower of Fashion